ibm-cloud-docs/vmwaresolutions/archiref/veeam-cr-sa/veeam-cr-sa-ib.md

 Your existing vCenter server environment might differ from the previous due to a number of reasons, including:

 * You have a vCenter Server instance with vSAN.
 This solution architecture does not dictate the type of vSphere data store.
-* You have extra optional services, such as Caveonix, vRealize Operations™ Manager, and vRealize Log Insights™.
+* You have extra optional services, such as Caveonix, VMware Aria Operations Manager, and VMware Aria Operations™ for Logs.
 * You select a different option for the Veeam service as three options are available.
 This solution architecture does not dictate the VM option for the Veeam service.
-VSI or bare metal are also available.
+VSI or bare metal options are also available.
 For more information, see [Veeam Backup and Replication 12 overview](https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-veeamvm_overview).
 * You expand your Veeam service from a simple deployment "all-in-one" to an advanced deployment by deploying extra Veeam components on different servers.
 * You select a different ADDNS option.
-This solution architecture does not dictate the type of option, either two VMs or single VSI are available.
+This solution architecture does not dictate the type of option, either two VMs or a single VSI options are available.
 For more information, see [Domain Name System Configuration](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance-network-interface-settings#vc_orderinginstance-dns-config).

 If you have a vCenter Server instance that is deployed with the Veeam service added and Veeam is version 12, then this is a suitable base topology for the immutable backup solution architecture.
 The immutable backup solution architecture consists of: